 What we have done so far

-We worked with a consortium of partners, including the African Association of Universities (AAU) and the National Council of Tertiary Education (NCTE), to lead a study on higher education faculty in Ghana.
-We found that only 8% professors at public universities were women across the whole of the country.
+We worked with a consortium of partners, including the African Association of Universities (AAU) and the Ghanaian Government's National Council of Tertiary Education (NCTE), to lead a study on higher education staff and academics in Ghana.
+We found that only 8% of professors at public universities were women across the whole of the country.

-This, coupled with the country’s requirement of 5 x the current number of professors to meet its booming student population, shows the need for more female leaders is urgent.
+This, coupled with the country’s need of 5 times the current number of professors to meet its booming student population, shows the need for more female leaders is urgent.

 In Nigeria, the situation is similar, with only 17% of principle officers at universities being female.

 We are researching this topic alongside female leaders from across Africa, including holding focus groups and interviews.

 There is a problem with women in leadership positions in academia, there aren't enough of them.— ESSA (@ESSA_Africa) May 4, 2020